-4.3 Chassis Power Supply Specifications
+4.3 Power

-Minimum power supply requirements are specified to ensure that module designers can design modules knowing that they will operate in any PXI system.
-The PXI Power requirements specified in this section apply to any PXI chassis regardless of the number of slots or form-factor (3U or 6U).
+Minimum chassis power supply requirements are specified to ensure that module designers can design modules knowing that they will operate in any PXI system.
+The PXI Power requirements specified in this section are minimum current requirements and apply to any PXI chassis regardless of the number of slots or form-factor (3U or 6U).